User Settings, Access, Permissions & Security

 To know more about SAML configuration, please refer to the documentation- External Authentication from SAML.

 We offer three types of roles by default: viewer, user and admin.

-Viewers: Viewers are limited to consuming dashboards.
-While they can download data associated to widgets and run their own analysis on data they have access to, they cannot save or create their own dashboards.
-This role also cannot create any data assets, including datasources, queries, agents etc. In addition, they cannot invite or manage other users or groups.
+As a View only user, you are limited to consuming dashboards only.
+While you can download data associated with the widgets and run your own ad-hoc analysis on the data contained within the dashboards that you have access to, you will not be able to save or create any dashboards of your own.
+This role also cannot create any data assets, including datasources or queries.
+In addition, you will not be able to invite or manage other users or groups.

 Notice the menu structure on the left is limited.